-- Nominating petition packets will be mailed to employers on Thursday, June 1, 2017, for distribution to interested candidates. - Petition packets will also be available for pick-up at the OPERS office, 277 East Town Street, Columbus, Ohio and on the OPERS website, www.opers.org/elections, or can be mailed by request on or after June 1, 2017. - Under Ohio law, an eligible candidate seeking an employee member position is required to obtain a minimum of 500 member signatures.
+- Petition packets will be available for pick-up at the OPERS office, 277 East Town Street, Columbus, Ohio 43215 and on the OPERS website, opers.org/elections, or can be mailed by request on or after June 1, 2018. - Also, nominating petition packets will be mailed to employers on Friday, June 1, 2018, for distribution to interested candidates. - Under Ohio law, an eligible candidate seeking an employee member position is required to obtain a minimum of 500 member signatures.
 Within that 500, at least 10 different counties must be represented by a minimum of 20 signatures from each county.
-Employees signing petitions should indicate the county of their employment.

-- Eligible candidates seeking a retiree position are required to obtain a minimum of 250 retiree signatures.
-Within that 250, at least 5 different counties must be represented by a minimum of 10 signatures from each county.
+Employees signing petitions should indicate the county of their employment. - Eligible candidates seeking a retiree position are required to obtain a minimum of 250 retiree signatures.
+Within that 250, at least five different counties must be represented by a minimum of 10 signatures from each county.

 Retirees signing petitions should indicate the county in which they reside.
-Signatures of a retiree's spouse or beneficiary do not count toward the 250 signatures required. - We require that those signing the petitions provide the last four digits of their Social Security number and county of employment for active members, or their county of residence for retirees.
+Signatures of a retiree's spouse or beneficiary do not count toward the signatures required, unless they are also a retiree of OPERS as described under the General Information section.

+- We require that those signing the petitions provide the last four digits of their Social Security number and their county of residence for retirees.
 Any signature without this information may not be able to be verified and may not be counted towards the candidate's total. - It should be noted that duplicate signatures on petitions will not be counted. - OPERS must receive original documents.
 Candidate/petitions cannot utilize electronic signatures.
-Petitions cannot be emailed (scanned) or faxed. - RC 3501.38(B) states petitions filed with any other public office shall be in ink. - Potential candidates should check specific employers/offices/counties in regards to solicitation policies and procedures. - A qualifying candidate must submit a biographical statement on the affidavit form provided for inclusion with the ballot mailing.
-This statement cannot exceed 200 words and must be submitted with the petitions and the provided Certification by Candidate for Election form no later than 4:30 p.m., Monday, July 31, 2017.
-The Board reserves the right to edit these biographical statements with notice to a candidate. - A candidate must provide a disclaimer on or with any written or spoken campaign materials that neither the board nor system endorses any particular candidate or statement, and these materials must be submitted to staff for pre-approval (see following bullet). - Third parties sending campaign materials out on candidate's behalf must also include the OPERS disclaimer - Turnaround time for any advertising approval is 3 business days upon receipt of materials.
-This is both for candidate as well as third parties. - Any posting on the OPERS blog/Facebook pages that includes any endorsement for a candidate will be removed from posting. - Any items listed on your Biographical statement WILL be published (including home phone number).
-Your biographical statement including spelling, layout, etc., will go on the ballot as is presented on form - font is the only item to change for consistency purposes. - Candidates should check with their employer before using an employer email address. - Candidates must also submit the provided packet forms referencing State Retirement System Candidate Campaign Finance Requirements from the Ohio Secretary of State.
+Petitions cannot be emailed (scanned) or faxed.
+Former petition forms will not be counted; must use current election forms provided in current petition packet. - ORC 3501.38(B) states petitions filed with any other public office shall be in ink. - Potential candidates should check specific employers/offices/counties in regards to solicitation policies and procedures. - A qualifying candidate must submit a biographical statement on the affidavit form provided for inclusion with the ballot mailing.
+This statement cannot exceed 200 words and must be submitted with the petitions and the provided Certification by Candidate for Election form no later than 4:30 p.m.
+EDT, Monday, July 30, 2018.
+The Board reserves the right to edit these biographical statements with notice to a candidate. - Any items listed on your Biographical statement WILL be published (including home phone number).
+Your biographical statement including spelling, layout, etc., will go on the ballot as is presented on form font is the only item to change for consistency purposes. - Candidates must also submit the provided packet forms referencing State Retirement System Candidate Campaign Finance Requirements from the Ohio Secretary of State.
 These forms should be submitted to the Secretary of State's office according to the direction provided on the packet's cover letter.
-Any questions regarding these forms should be directed to Secretary of State's Campaign Finance Division at (614) 466-2655 or 1-877-767-6446. - July 31, 2017 at 4:30 p.m. is the deadline for candidates to complete the petitions, forms and draft biographical information with OPERS.
-This is an actual receipt date, not a postmark date. - Overnight or certified mail or hand delivery of Candidate petition packet information is strongly encouraged to ensure timely delivery.
-This also applies to petition signature forms.
+Any questions regarding these forms should be directed to Secretary of State's Campaign Finance Division at (614) 466-2655 or 1-877-767-6446. - Any written or spoken campaign materials must include the following statement: Neither the OPERS Board nor OPERS as a system endorses any particular candidate or statement.
+These materials must be submitted to Eric Harrell, General Counsel, at eharrell@opers.org for pre-approval (prior to dissemination).
+Third parties sending campaign materials out on candidate's behalf must also include the OPERS disclaimer and submit the materials for pre-approval.